elliotgoodrich/SSO-23/README.md

     }

 ### Clang (rev 223128)
 Clang has two different internals to `std::basic_string` controlled by the define `_LIBCPP_ALTERNATE_STRING_LAYOUT`.
 These differ only on the position of the variables within `long` and `short`.
 We'll look at the alternate layout as it is closer to the implementation of SSO-23.
 The least significant bit of capacity is stolen to indicate whether the we are using SSO or not.
-The (very small) downside to this is that the capacity must be be odd.
+The (very small) downside to this is that the capacity must be be even.
 We also show the implementation used for big endian systems.

     enum { short_mask = 0x01 };
     enum { long_mask  = 0x1ul };